lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 ### HostPool PowerShell Classes

-At the start of the script, you'll see I created a PowerShell class for each HostPool type (Personal vs. Pooled).
-The both classes (PooledHostPool and PersonalHostPool) inherits from a base class (HostPool).
-The base class contains the common properties and methods for both HostPool types.
+At the beginning of the script, you'll notice that I've established a PowerShell class for each type of HostPool (Personal and Pooled).
+Both these classes (PooledHostPool and PersonalHostPool) are derived from a base class (HostPool).
+This base class encapsulates the properties and methods that are common to both types of HostPools.

 > [!NOTE]
 > All details for these classes are available [here](./HostPoolClasses.md).

-The class defintions are loaded at the beginning of the script.
+The script initiates by loading the class definitions.

-There are some use cases for every kind of HostPool type at the end of the script to define the HostPool type you want to deploy:
+At the end of the script, there are examples for each type of HostPool.
+These examples can help you determine the type of HostPool you wish to deploy:

 ```powershell:
 # Use case 1: Deploy a Pooled HostPool with 3 (default value) Session Hosts (AD Domain joined) with FSLogix